DinoSaulo/TheHuxleyExercices/README.md

 # TheHuxleyExercices
- Some questions on the site https://www.thehuxley.com/ resolved
+ Some questions on the site https://www.thehuxley.com/ resolved in languages c, c ++, Java and Python ENJOY!